grandcircusco/cheatsheets/java/mvc-setup-mysql.md

 * Name it `<Something>Dao`.
 * Annotate the class with `@Repository` and `@Transactional`
 * Create a private field of type `EntityManager` named `em`.
 Annotate this field with `@PersistenceContext`.
-* Create public methods for each of your database operations.
+* Create public methods for each of your schema operations.
 * (`@Transactional`, `PersistenceContext`, and `EntityManager` are in the `javax.persistence` package.)

 ### 7. CREATE A CONTROLLER